julisunkan/NaijaEdu/replit.md

 - ✓ Ensured only course owners and admins can edit/delete content
 - ✓ Maintained approval workflow integrity when content is modified

 ### July 24, 2025 - PostgreSQL Migration & Enhanced Course Approval System
-- ✓ Successfully migrated from SQLite to PostgreSQL database for improved scalability
+- ✓ Successfully migrated from SQLite to PostgreSQL database for improved scalability and persistent storage
+- ✓ Resolved course content deletion issue by moving from ephemeral SQLite to permanent PostgreSQL storage
 - ✓ Enhanced course approval system with admin approve/reject functionality
 - ✓ Added course approval status display in admin dashboard with visual indicators
 - ✓ Implemented rejection reason tracking for better communication with instructors